 Remittances are a crucial – if underlooked – part of many developing countries’ economies, as diaspora from developing nations who work in more developed countries do so in order to send money home.
 Remittance brought US$40 billion into Africa in 2016 alone.

-According to KapronAsia’s managing director, Zennon Kapron:
+Furthermore, according to KapronAsia’s managing director, Zennon Kapron:

 “A number of the bitcoin-based remittance solutions on the market allow users to fix an exchange rate before a payment is made.
 With a pre-agreed rate, there is effectively no exchange rate volatility risk as the sender will know how much money the recipient will receive for a given sending amount before it is sent.”